nci/scores/docs/data.md

 ### Working with NetCDF Data

 To use `scores` with [NetCDF](https://doi.org/10.5065/D6H70CW6) or [HDF5](https://doi.org/10.11578/dc.20180330.1) data, install [h5netcdf](https://github.com/h5netcdf/h5netcdf).
-The h5netcdf library is included in the "tutorial" and "all" `scores` installation options.
+The h5netcdf library is included in the `scores` ["all"](installation.md#all-dependencies-excludes-some-maintainer-only-packages) and ["tutorial"](installation.md#tutorial-dependencies) installation options.
 Opening NetCDF data is demonstrated in [this tutorial](project:./tutorials/First_Data_Fetching.md).

+## Weather and Climate Data

+This section provides a brief overview of some commonly used weather and climate datasets, and a software package for accessing meteorological and climatological data.

+### Datasets

+#### Gridded Global Numerical Weather Prediction Data

+Global numerical weather prediction (NWP) models are used to generate medium range forecasts and provide the initial and boundary conditions for higher-resolution regional models.
+Their global coverage makes them a good starting point for demonstrating the application of scoring methods in any region of interest.

+Archived datasets are available for:

+- Bureau of Meteorology's Australian Parallel Suite version 3 (APS3) Australian Community Climate and Earth-System Simulator (ACCESS), see [https://doi.org/10.25914/608a993391647](https://doi.org/10.25914/608a993391647).
+- National Oceanic and Atmospheric Administration (NOAA) Global Forecast System (GFS), see [https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast](https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast).

+#### Point-Based Data

+Point-based observations are shared routinely between countries for the purposes of weather modelling.

+The NOAA Integrated Surface Database (ISD) provides hourly point-based (aka in-situ) weather station data globally.
+It is a good starting point for understanding how to work with point-based data.
+For more information about the NOAA ISD see [https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database](https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database).

+#### Gridded Model Reanalysis Data

+Reanalysis datasets typically span years if not decades.

+The ECMWF Reanalysis v5 (ERA5) dataset is a well known and widely used global reanalysis dataset.
+For more information see [https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5).
+ERA5 is also included in [WeatherBench 2](https://sites.research.google/weatherbench/).

+#### Gridded Radar (Observation) Data

+Radar data varies according to region and is not a globally standardised data set.
+Information on Australian based radars can be found at [https://www.openradar.io/](https://www.openradar.io/).

+### Software for Accessing Data

+#### CliMetLab

+The European Centre for Medium-Range Weather Forecasts (ECMWF) has developed the CliMetLab Python package to simplify access to a large range of climatological and meteorological datasets.
+See [https://climetlab.readthedocs.io/](https://climetlab.readthedocs.io/).